560 attributed reviews in the last 3 years

-Do a bit of renaming in the field well to make the table and field names easier to read.
+Rename your table (and field names, if necessary) to make everything easier to read.
 Note that if you haven't got an Internet connection, you can load a CSV version of the file from the folder above.

 The aim of this exercise is to create two charts, and get choices you make in one to influence the other - instructions follow, so please read on!

 The two charts we'll (eventually) create.